jmmarinm/azure-mining-script/README.md

 # azure-mining-script
-Leveraging Azure compute capabilities to bring up a Linux servers node pool and start mining some crypto assets :)
+Leveraging Azure compute capabilities to bring up a Linux server node pool and start mining some crypto assets :)